flingo64/PhotoStation-Upload-Lr-Plugin/Readme.txt

 Installation:
 =============
 - unzip the downloaded archive
-- move subdirectory "PhotoStation_upload.lrdevplugin" to machine where Lightroom is installed
+- move subdirectory "PhotoStation_upload.lrplugin" to machine where Lightroom is installed
 - In Lightroom:
 	File --> Plugin Manager --> Add: Enter the path to the directory "PhotoStation_upload.lrdevplugin"